-We collected and analyzed data from multiple sources to identify trends and ensure we had an accurate picture of IED at Extension Engine.
+We collected and analyzed data from multiple sources to identify trends and ensure we had an accurate picture of DEI at Extension Engine.
 We:

 - Audited our structures, policies, and processes to understand whether employees know about them and use them.
-We also compared them to best practices to find gaps in how we support IED.
+We also compared them to best practices to find gaps in how we support IE

 - Reviewed our approach to recruiting, assessment, and promotions to identify unconscious bias and systemic inequities in how we source, screen, and hire candidates and assess, promote, and compensate employees.

 - Analyzed our employee experience to find ways to foster a culture and working environment that create space and provide support for diverse people to do great work and thrive professionally.
 We conducted an employee survey to understand our employees’ experience with crucial issues surrounding benefits, working conditions, and meetings and daily interactions with colleagues and clients.